 Let us now see how content is structured in a TYPO3 CMS web site.
 First of all we shall navigate to a particular page:

-- in the backend, click on the arrow right of the "Content Examples" page
+In the backend, click on the arrow next to the "Content Examples" title to open the subtree.

-- use the context menu to show the "Text and images" in the frontend.
+Use the context menu to show the "Text in Columns" page in the frontend.

 Let's now compare both views.

 For now we want to be in "Columns" mode.
-If that is not the case when you move to the Page module, please use the menu in the docheader to switch mode.
+If that is not the case when you got to the Page module, please use the menu in the docheader to switch mode.

 The Page module shows a preview of each content element, together with some action icons.
 Here is a quick overview:

 - Insert a new content element above the current one

 - An icon representing the type of content element (hovering over it will show its id)

 - Edit the content element